How Nature Unveiled My Misplaced Affections

 Nature unveils these feelings within me.

 Every aspect of nature represents something meaningful to me.
-Mountains give me the feeling of cherished insignificance, the ocean reminds me I’m like a wave in an infinite sea of waves, and gently swaying trees soothe me like a mother rocking her child to sleep.
+Mountains give me the feeling of cherished insignificance, the ocean reminds me I’m a wave in an infinite sea of waves, and gently swaying trees soothe me like a mother rocking her child to sleep.

 Nature has answers to my never-ending questions, though I rarely feel like asking when I’m immersed.
 I’m too busy being.
 Still, answers float to the front of my mind, giving me insight into difficulties.